 We expect that new technologies will emerge that may be superior to, or may not be compatible with, some of our existing technologies, and may require us to make significant expenditures to remain competitive.
 Our future success will depend, in part, on our ability to anticipate and adapt to technological changes in a cost-effective manner and to offer, on a timely basis, services that meet customer demands and evolving industry standards.
 If we fail to adapt successfully to any technological change or obsolescence, or fail to obtain access to important technologies or incur significant expenditures in adapting to technological change, our businesses, operating results and financial condition could be materially and adversely affected.
-Examples of technological change that could impact our businesses include include \square efficient battery storage technology, combined with \Box the expanded cost effective utilization of distributed generation (i.e., solar rooftop, community solar projects) § Sempra U.S. Gas & Power □ At Sempra Renewables, technological advances in distributed and local power generation and energy storage could reduce the demand for large-scale renewable electricity generation.
-Sempra Renewables' power sales customers' ability to perform under long-term agreements could be impacted by utility rate structures and advances in distributed and local power generation. □ At Sempra Natural Gas, technological advances in alternative fuels and other alternative energy sources could reduce the demand for natural gas. □ At our LNG businesses, technologies that lower global natural gas and LNG consumption would have the greatest impact on the business.
-These technologies include cost effective batteries for renewable electricity generation, economic gas to liquids conversion processes and advances associated with seabed or Arctic gas hydrate exploitation.
+Examples of technological change that could impact our businesses include

+- California Utilities-Factors that could change the utilization of natural gas distribution and electric generation, transmission and distribution assets include - □ efficient battery storage technology, combined with - □ the expanded cost effective utilization of distributed generation (i.e., solar rooftop, community solar projects) - Sempra U.S. Gas & Power - □ At Sempra Renewables, technological advances in distributed and local power generation and energy storage could reduce the demand for large-scale renewable electricity generation.
+Sempra Renewables' power sales customers' ability to perform under long-term agreements could be impacted by utility rate structures and advances in distributed and local power generation. - □ At Sempra Natural Gas, technological advances in alternative fuels and other alternative energy sources could reduce the demand for natural gas. - □ At our LNG businesses, technologies that lower global natural gas and LNG consumption would have the greatest impact on the business.
+These technologies include cost effective batteries for renewable electricity generation, economic gas to liquids conversion processes and advances